morepath/morepath/doc/web.rst

-WebOb makes management of cookies more convenient: the :attr:`webob.request.BaseRequest.cookies` attribute on the request object contains the list of cookies sent by the client, and the response object has an API incuding :meth:`webob.response.Response.set_cookie` and :meth:`webob.response.Response.delete_cookie` to allow you to manage cookies.
+WebOb makes management of cookies more convenient: the :attr:`webob.request.BaseRequest.cookies` attribute on the request object contains the list of cookies sent by the client, and the response object has an API including :meth:`webob.response.Response.set_cookie` and :meth:`webob.response.Response.delete_cookie` to allow you to manage cookies.